All Episodes

 Just as today, people know that Obama is a disaster.

-Headline, Romney plays Reagan and does it well enough.
+New Republic, in fact, today, headline, Romney plays Reagan and does it well enough.

-New Republic left wing journal of opinion.
+New Republic, left-wing journal of opinion.

-Romney plays Reagan does well enough.
+Romney plays Reagan, does well enough.

 There's a fundraising letter.